 We concluded that about 60% of backers (or funds) of a Kickstarter campaign are generated by the creator’s efforts, and 40% of backers (or funds) are generated by Kickstarter.

-If you’re thinking that Facebook ads or building an e-mail list is barely a worthwhile effort, now is when you should reconsider.
-You’re probably also one of those developer types that thinks it’s time to start marketing after a project is ready… and in that case, you desperately need our help now.
+If you’re thinking that Facebook ads or building an email list is barely a worthwhile effort, now is when you should reconsider.
+And if you’re one of those developer types that thinks it’s time to start marketing after a project is ready, I hope you’ve changed your mind!

 Kickstarter has worked hard to nurture a thriving board game community that are very familiar with the platform.
 On Kickstarter, your customers are also looking for things to buy, which makes conversions easier.

 With our concluded 60/40 split in mind, the 5% Kickstarter fee is still an exceptional value seeing that about 40% of your overall funds raised can be attributed to Kickstarter alone.